ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 ### Upper Bounds

-If we select some elements from our set of subsets, say the singleton set containing the jeans `{👖}` and singleton set containing the torch `{🔦}`, we could ask the following question:
+If we select some elements from our set of subsets, say the singleton set containing the jeans `{👖}` and the singleton set containing the torch `{🔦}`, we could ask the following question:

 > Which elements of `S` are at least as big as `{👖}` and  `{🔦}`?